Maplewood Cannabis Ordinance Passed as Towns Enact Laws

 Morristown is among the towns that initially banned cannabis licenses and has now passed an ordinance allowing them.
 They will permit two adult-use cannabis dispensaries.
 Their cannabis market ordinance sets up a two percent tax on product sales and a one percent wholesale tax.
 Additionally, a one percent transfer tax would occur for each sale by a cannabis wholesaler.

-While the cannabis referendum passed the town by 77 percent last year, Council President Stefan Armington said they received many letters and criticism from cannabis legalization opponents.
+The cannabis referendum passed in the town by 77 percent last year.
+But Council President Stefan Armington said they received many letters and criticism from cannabis legalization opponents.

 Tinton Falls was a similar town.
 It passed a temporary ban ordinance and recently allowed cannabis companies to operate within its borders.

 Retail, cultivation, manufacturing, wholesaling, and distribution licenses are permitted.
-Cannabis delivery companies will not be allowed while they can make deliveries there.
+Cannabis delivery companies will not be allowed but they can make deliveries there.

 Only two of each of the four license categories will be permitted.
-Dispensaries that check licenses to ensure everyone is 21 and older have to be 1,000 feet from a school like street cannabis.
+Dispensaries must check licenses to ensure everyone is 21 and older.
+They also must be 1,000 feet from a school, like street cannabis.

 They will only be permitted to operate in the manufacturing zone and the Industrial Office Park zone.
-Cannabis license applicants will have to pay the town $10,000 for the initial application.
+Also, cannabis license applicants will have to pay the town $10,000 for the initial application.
 It could serve as a barrier to entry and $2,500 a year afterward.

 Long Branch in Monmouth County is imposing a regulatory structure.
 They failed to do so by the August 21st deadline.
 The ordinance is heavily restrictive.